MathieuDecline/LittleBill_PRD/Code/API_Image_Processing_OCR/static/upload/README.md

-## uploaded images from localhost:5000/upload
+## Uploaded images from localhost:5000/upload